DhyanMPatel/Js-Vnnovate/JavaScript/03_Object_basics/intro.md

   ```

   - There is still problem with `structureClone()` which is Advance that should know after some year of experence which is known as Circular Reference.

+## Object.keys, Object.values, Object.entries

+- Get data from Object to Array
+- This methods ignore Symbolic Properties
+- If want symbolic properties too, then use Object.getOwnPropertySymbols(obj) & Reflect.ownKeys(obj)

+## Object.fromEntries

+- Use to get data from Array to Object